fracapuano/DeepRL-Sim2Real/README.md

 variant_validation.py which trains a TRPO agent in the source environment where just 2 of the 3 masses are randomized according to our analysis results, and then tests it in the target domain.
 </li>
 </ol>

+To generate the dataset used for the analysis, dataset_generation.py allows some arguments to be given:

+* --samples: int. default=100.
+Number of training samples to consider while building the dataset.
+* --timesteps: int. default= 100000.
+Number of training timesteps for TRPO training.
+* --low: float. default=0.5.
+Lower bound of distribution.
+* --high: float. default=5.
+Higher bound of distribution.

 <p align="right">(<a href="#top">back to top</a>)</p>